-Figure 6-6 shows the forecasted assumptions for CO2 prices.
+Figure 6-5 shows the forecasted assumptions for CO2 prices.
 The Current Outlook assumes no carbon penalty, which is also the case in the Economic Downturn, Rapid DER Adoption and No Nuclear Extension scenarios.
-The Valley Load Growth scenario assumes a modest carbon penalty beginning in 2025 to spur faster adoption of electric vehicles.
-The Decarbonization scenario assumes a larger carbon penalty driven by regulations or legislative actions that takes effect in 2025 and that is ratcheted up further in 2035.
+The Valley Growth scenario assumes a modest carbon penalty beginning in 2025 to spur faster adoption of electric vehicles.
+The Decarbonization scenario assumes a larger carbon penalty driven by regulations or legislative actions that take effect in 2025 and ratchet up again in 2035.